robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ## Transparency is a must to have

-All the previous "observations" collected on LinkedIn, reported above because are wroth a mention becuase not trivial, are well known as question (or dilemmas) much time before the AI hype, and digital tecnology advent:
+All the previous "observations" collected on LinkedIn, reported above because are worth a mention because not trivial, are well known as question (or dilemmas) much time before the AI hype, and digital technology advent:

 | # | dilemma | faced before |
 |----|---|---|